BCDevOps/certbot/README.md

     - For non-prod environments, you may set `CERTBOT_STAGING=true`, so you don't hit any service limits at Let's Encrypt.
     - By default, this template will use Let's Encrypt for certificate generation.
 If you are just testing, you may use Let's Encrypt testing endpoint `https://acme-staging-v02.api.letsencrypt.org/directory` to avoid being rate limited.
     - For your production applications, we strongly recommend **NOT** using Let's Encrypt certificates.
 Contact your ministry/department to determine best practices for production SSL/TLS certificate management.
+    - If you are using a certificate provider that gives you extra domains on top of what you have requested (like Entrust), you should make sure that the `SUBSET` option is set to true.
+Otherwise certificate renewals will always fail because their extra domain will never be managed on our end and choke.
+If you require stringent domain validation, set `SUBSET` to false explicitly.

     ``` sh
     export CERTBOT_SERVER=<YOURCERTBOTSERVER>